 Please visit our Bulky Waste Collection page for details of what we can and cannot collect

-Please note that this date may be up to 28 days from the date of request.
+Collection may be up to 28 days from the date of request.

 You should only present your waste the day before your Collection Date (please refer to your email).

 Bulky waste should not be placed on pavements or lanes.
-You should present your waste safely within your own property boundary (e.g. your back court or garden) and must not obstruct bins or pathways.
+You should present your waste safely within your own property boundary (e.g. your back court or front garden) and must not obstruct bins or pathways.
 Large electrical items should be placed separately as these will be collected by a different vehicle.

 Our service follows the legislation on the recycling of electrical items.
 We collect these items separately and pass them on to recyclers.
 This avoids them going to landfill.
 You will receive a separate email with a Collection Date for your large electrical items.